CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 **10 minutes reading your own writing.**

 Use material that has rested for a bit.
 This give you practice reading your own writing, and will catch bad habits early.
-Practice a few words that need it, but do not redo the entire passage.
+Practice a few words that need it.
+Only redo the entire passage if you think it will help, but usually not.
 At first, focus on recent work (to catch bad habits quickly).
 Then gradually extend it to six months or more, so you practice reading old material.
 Note that your first writing will be so bad that, while it's good to read it to find problems to fix, you may not benefit from reading it weeks later.
 Use your own judgement.
 (Keep a sample so in a year you can look back and see how far you've come.)

 **30 minutes copying and/or writing from dictation.**

 If you have not already written for 5 minutes (copying example words), do that now to warm up.
 Use penmanship exercises from your system, or one similar, if you have them.

-As said before, take time from this block if your book has reading material.
+As said before, reduce time in this block if your book has more reading material.

 4 sessions out of 5, follow the usual copy and dictation pattern, described later.
 Start slow, increase speed until accuracy is fairly low, then finish at a medium speed.